-The payments referred to above were based on a notional amount of \$37,310,000 for the new swaption (the "2006 Swaption") and \$38,115,000 on the basis swap.
-The new counterparty (PNC) has exercised on November 1, 2011 the "SIFMA SWAP" and Basis Interest Rate Swap.
+The payments referred to above were based on a notional amount of \$38,115,000 on the basis swap.
+The new counterparty (PNC) has exercised on November 1, 2011 the Basis Interest Rate Swap.
 The District has issued variable rate bonds for the purpose of currently refunding the 2001 Bond issue.
-A second swap agreement with the counterparty was entered into on October 13, 2006.
-Under this agreement, the District agreed to pay PNC 67% of one month LIBOR and will receive from PNC 58.76% of the 10-year maturity of USD-ISDA Swap Rate.
-This agreement is based upon the amortization of the 2001 Series A Bonds and became effective on March 1, 2011.
-Both swaps are scheduled to terminate as of September 1, 2029.
+The swap is scheduled to terminate as of September 1, 2029.

 Fair Value.
-Because interest rates have declined from rates that were in effect on dates the swaps were entered into, both swaps have a negative fair value as of June 30, 2018.
-The fair values of the swaps were developed by an independent pricing consultant to the District that does not have a financial interest in the swaps, using a market accepted method similar to the zero coupon method example described in GASB 53 of calculating fair value.
+Because interest rates have declined from rates that were in effect on the date the swap was entered into, the swap has a negative fair value as of June 30, 2019.
+The fair values of the swap were developed by an independent pricing consultant to the District that does not have a financial interest in the swaps, using a market accepted method similar to the zero coupon method example described in GASB 53 of calculating fair value.
 The methodology used consists of calculating the future net settlement payments required by the swap agreement, assuming that the current forward rates implied by the yield curve correctly anticipate future spot interest rates.
 These payments are then discounted using the spot rates implied by the current yield curve for hypothetical zero coupon bonds due on the date of each future net settlement date of the swap.
-As of June 30, 2018, the swaps had a fair value of negative \$6,553,270 which is a decrease in value of \$2,261,052 recorded in the statement of net position and statement of activities, respectively.
+As of June 30, 2019, the swap had a fair value of negative \$413,817 which is a decrease in value of \$502,487 recorded in the statement of net position and statement of activities, respectively.

 Credit Risk.
-As of June 30, 2018, the District was not exposed to credit risk because the swaps had a negative fair value.
-However, should interest rates change and the value of the swaps become positive, the District would be exposed to credit risk in the amount equal to the swaps' fair value.
-PNC Bank, N.A., the counterparty to the swaps, is rated A by Standard and Poor's and A2 by Moody's Investors Service and A+ by Fitch.
+As of June 30, 2019, the District was not exposed to credit risk because the swap had a negative fair value.
+However, should interest rates change and the value of the swap becomes positive, the District would be exposed to credit risk in the amount equal to the swap's fair value.
+PNC Bank, N.A., the counterparty to the swap, is rated A by Standard and Poor's and A2 by Moody's Investors Service and A+ by Fitch.
 The Counterparty has entered into a Credit Support Annex that could enable it to avoid termination upon downgrade by posting certain specified collateral.